gordonwatts/xaod_usage/book/appendix/calibrations.md

 When running Monte Carlo the a pileup tool is run as part of the sequence, before the tool that applies the calibration.

 To see how this tool is configuring pile up, see...

+## Systematic Errors

+List of sys errors, etc.??
+How does anyone get a list of these things, since ATLAS is meant to be driven from the bottom up, rather than the top down.

 ### Further Information